Design considerations for CNC machined parts

 Q: What happens if the parts arrive out of spec?

-The Process: You have a 3-Day Inspection Window upon delivery to verify fit and function.
-If parts are non-conforming, simply upload a photo and inspection report within that window.
-We will either force an immediate priority remake at the factory’s expense or issue a refund.
+The Process: You have a 3-Day Verification Window upon delivery.
+If parts are non-conforming, the platform facilitates a priority remake at the partner's expense or manages a refund through the escrow account.

-Payments & Corporate Orders
+Corporate Orders

-Q: We are a company, not a hobbyist.
-Can we pay via Purchase Order (PO)?
+Q: Can we pay via Purchase Order (PO)?

 Disclaimer: Information for users reference only on our blog and website